 Challenges Faced by First-Time Borrowers

-Top Reasons Loans Are Denied (Debt, Credit, Policy Restrictions)
+Top Reasons Loans Are Denied (Debt, Credit, and Policy Restrictions)

 Lenders deny loan applications for several reasons, most of which boil down to perceived risk.
 Here are the biggest red flags they look for: